 Anyone that will have access to unencrypted CJIS data must go through detailed security screening during hiring, termination, transfer, and other employees or third-party vendor lifecycle events.

-Mobile devices The CJIS policy outlines considerations and requirements for managing systems and network access via smartphones, tablets, and other mobile devices.
+The FBI CJIS security policy outlines considerations and requirements for managing systems and network access via smartphones, tablets, and other mobile devices.
 This includes using wireless security protocols such as WEP and WPA, device certificates, etc.

 The CJIS Compliance Audit

 The CJIS Audit Unit (CAU) conducts government audits every three years to ensure CJIS compliance is being met in government institutions and agencies.
 The CAU will select a sample of agencies to review as a reflection of how compliance is followed and regulated within local jurisdictions.
-The auditor will physically visit the government entity or agency, conduct an interview on current processes, perform a data review, and tour the facility.
+The CJIS auditor will physically visit the government entity or agency, conduct an interview on current processes, perform a data review, and tour the facility.
 Sounds like an easy afternoon at the office, right?

 The truth is, it can be!
-Though the CJIS compliance audit can seem intimidating at first, there is some good news for governments: The CAU provides documentation outlining the discussion points of the audit and the reports that will be requested, so you can prepare in advance for everything an auditor will request.
-Another silver lining is that resources like the SecureLink CJIS Compliance checklist are available for download so you can determine if your network is CJIS compliant and will meet compliance requirements from the CAU.
+Though the CJIS compliance audit can seem intimidating at first, there is some good news for governments: The CAU provides documentation outlining the discussion points of the CJIS audit and the reports that will be requested, so you can prepare in advance for everything an auditor will request.
+Another silver lining is that resources like the SecureLink CJIS Compliance checklist are available for download, so you can determine if your network is CJIS compliant and will meet compliance requirements from the CAU.

 CJIS compliance requirements protect national security while preserving the civil liberties of individuals and businesses and protecting private and sensitive information.
 It’s an important part of securing government institutions and making sure they don’t become victims of cybercriminals who are looking to exploit criminal justice information for ransom or to cause societal damage.
-If you’re a government official or employee who wants to improve compliance, view our brochure on CJIS compliance for enterprises, or reach out to SecureLink to see how automation and security can help meet CJIS requirements.
+If you’re a government official or employee who wants to improve compliance, view our brochure on CJIS compliance for enterprises, or reach out to SecureLink to see how automation and security can help meet CJIS compliance requirements.